chrisjdallmann/feco-inhibition/code/README.md

 Connectome figures can be recreated with the Jupyter Notebooks `fanc_*`, `manc_*`, and `flywire_*`.

 Calcium imaging and behavior figures can be recreated with the Matlab files `imaging_*`.
+The RNA-seq plot can be recreated with the Matlab files `rna-seq_*`.

 ## Figure 1
 Figure 1D: Run `fanc_synapse_locations.ipynb`.